Sequoia Voting Systems (Dominion)

 Equipment Type: Direct Recording Electronic (DRE)

-Checking the Voter-Verifiable Paper Trail: The Edge’s optional voter-verifiable paper-trail printer is called the VeriVote.
+Checking the Voter-Verifiable Paper Trail: The Edge’s optional VVPAT printer is called the VeriVote.
 The VeriVote printer is a cash-register type printer and is located to the left of the touch screen.
-Jurisdictions which use the Edge but do not equip their machines with the VeriVote include the state of Louisiana.
+Jurisdictions that use the Edge but do not equip their machines with the VeriVote include the state of Louisiana.

-When the polls close, a poll worker or election official inserts a different-type of smart card, an administrator card, into each voting machine and puts the machine into a postelection mode where it will no longer record votes.
+When the polls close, a poll worker or election official inserts an administrator card into each voting machine and puts the machine into a postelection mode so it will no longer record votes.
 At this point, the machine writes the votes from its internal memory to flash memory on a PCMCIA card, a removable form of flash memory.
 A printed tape of all votes cast or vote totals for the voting machine can also be printed out at this time depending on local procedure and regulations.
 The PCMCIA cards are removed from each machine and either taken to a central tabulation facility or to remote tabulation facilities.
-At the tabulation facility the votes are copied from the PCMCIA cards and into a central computer database where precincts are combined to result in an aggregate vote.
-The votes may also be transmitted to the central tabulation facility via a closed “Intranet”, the Internet or modem.
-The PCMCIA cards and possible any printouts from the voting machines can then become part of the official record of the election.
+At the tabulation facility the votes are copied from the PCMCIA cards into a central computer database where precincts are combined to result in an aggregate vote.
+The votes may also be transmitted to the central tabulation facility via a closed intranet, the Internet, or modem.
+The PCMCIA cards and any printouts from the voting machines can then become part of the official record of the election.

 1. Insert your Voter Access Card into the machine.

-2. Select candidates by touching their names or the adjacent box, touch again to deselect.
-To vote for a write-in candidate, touch the Write-In line – a keyboard will appear.
-Type in the name of the candidate, touch the Record Write-In button to continue.
+2. Select candidates by touching their names or the adjacent box; touch again to deselect.
+To vote for a write-in candidate, touch the Write-In line and a keyboard will appear.
+Type in the name of the candidate and touch the Record Write-In button to continue.